-Admission to Eastern University is not automatic; that is, some applicants who meet or surpass minimum requirements may be denied acceptance.
-Each Eastern program reserves the right to accept or reject any applicant for reasons the University determines to be material to the applicant's qualification to pursue a degree.
+Minimum Test of English as a Second Language (TOEFL) score of 79 (Internet-based) or 213 (computer-based) or minimum International English Language Testing System (IELTS) score of 6.5 program reserves the right to accept or reject any applicant for reasons the University determines to be material to the applicant's qualification to pursue a degree.
 For example, a violation of integrity and honesty in the application process is a serious offense, considered to be sufficient basis to deny admission.